- Jason McVeigh enters his ninth season as Director of Sports Medicine at Tennessee, and his 16th overall with the UT athletics department.

 - McVeigh has been a member of the UT Sports Medicine staff since 1999, when he joined the Vols as the Director of Rehabilitation.

-- Under McVeigh's supervision, the UT Sports Medicine department has added several key features to assist in the care of UT student-athletes.
+- Under his supervision, the UT Sports Medicine department has added several key features to assist in the care of UT student-athletes.
 These include addition of a Team Physician's Clinic, an on-site X-ray unit, baseline echocardiograms and concussion testing for all student-athletes, a revised substance abuse testing policy, an expanded state-of-the-art physical therapy clinic, as well as development of Team EXCEL, a multi-disciplined program aimed at addressing the complex behavioral health needs of the UT student-athlete.

 - McVeigh graduated Summa Cum Laude from UT in 1996 with a B.S. degree in Biology and a minor in Biochemistry.
 He then went on to receive his Master's degree in Physical Therapy from Duke University in 1999.
 He is a certified athletic trainer and is also a board certified specialist in sports physical therapy

 - He is a member of both the American Physical Therapy Association and the National Athletic Trainers Association.
 He currently serves as the chair of the Editorial Review Group in Athletic Training for Doody Enterprises Inc., as well as being a member of the Client Advisory Board for Aegis Sciences Corp.
 McVeigh has spoken at several local and national sports medicine conferences on topics related to both physical therapy and athletic training.

 - A native of Buffalo, N.Y., McVeigh graduated from Jonesborough's David Crockett High.
 He is married to the former Jennifer Bruorton of Marietta, Ga., and they are the parents of twins, Caitlin and Carson, 5; and Kennedy, 2.